 - CSR payments are only for plans available on the marketplace.

 - Plans off the marketplace were not affected by the loss of these payments, so there is no need to hike premium rates.

-This is ideal for individuals who want silver plans but can’t get a subsidy.
-A licensed agent can help you compare off-marketplace options available in your area.
+This is ideal for individuals who want silver plans but don’t qualify for a subsidy.

-Go for Gold (or Platinum or Bronze) This Year
+Go for Silver, Bronze, Gold, or Platinum This Year

-If you are one of the 84 percent of marketplace enrollees eligible for a premium subsidies, it may be worth your while to purchase a gold plan this year.
-Platinum plans may now be within reach, but be sure that your subsidy covers the extra costs before signing up.
-And finally, those within certain income levels should consider finding a $0 premium bronze plan.
+If you are one of the 29 million people eligible for lower premiums or premium subsidies, it may be worth your while to purchase a gold plan this year.5 Platinum plans may be within reach but be sure that your subsidy covers the extra costs before applying.
+And finally, those within certain income levels should consider finding $0 premium bronze or silver plans.